eugenedakin/DES-Encryption-Decryption/README.md

 Remember to use the same 8-letter key when encrypting and decrypting

 The Module can be copied and pasted to use in your program

+An article was written in xDev (xdevmag.com) Issue 20.2 (March/April 2022) that describes the Xojo code.